 Apart from sharing dozens of tasty Christmas dishes from the rest of Greece, some recipes are especially treasured and enjoyed on the island, including dishes made with pork, as well as different varieties of Christmas cookies, Christmas bread, and more.

 There are two different cookies you can enjoy in Crete at Christmas: Melomakarona, a honey-glazed cookie, humid, very sweet, and sprinkled with crushed walnuts, and kourabiedes, a kind of shortbread or butter cookies with toasted bits of almond.
 You can learn how to make these cookies here.

-In many different areas of Crete (as well as in other est of Greece), housewives cook Christopsomo (which translates as the bread of Christ).
+In many different areas of Crete (as well as in other areas in Greece), housewives cook Christopsomo, which translates as the bread of Christ.

 When it comes to New Year, Greeks cook Vasilopita.
 The traditional version of this dish is more or less a special New Year cake bearing a lucky coin inside, the flouri.